|

 Friday, June 2, 1944 THE RYE CHRONICLE PAGE FIVE

-She was survived by three sisters Sister Marie Bonaventure of Newburgh NY Mrs. Jeanette Agostlno of Port Chester and Miss Mary Marrello of Rye three brothers Frank Marrello of Greenwich Victor Caputo of Rye and Florenxo Caputo of Port Chester and several nieces and nephews.
+At the time of her death, she was survived by three sisters Sister Marie Bonaventure of Newburgh NY Mrs. Jeanette Agostlno of Port Chester and Miss Mary Marrello of Rye three brothers Frank Marrello of Greenwich Victor Caputo of Rye and Florenxo Caputo of Port Chester and several nieces and nephews.